codefortulsa/mrelief_snap_screeners/README.md

   * Buy a twilio number, deploy to heroku, and test it out!

 4. Share it with us and the world! (screenshot + Tweet + PR + blog?)
-  * Add your code to this repo SNAP screeners across the nation - https://github.com/mRelief/mrelief_snap_screeners
+  * Push your GitHub branch back to https://github.com/mRelief/mrelief_snap_screener_example, so we can keep track of SMS screeners across the nation!

 ## Technical Overview of a SMS Pre-Screener